Nemester/check-vcenter/README.md

 | 1.2 | Added `--version` / `-V` parameter, minor refactoring |
 | 1.3 | vmotion: deduplicate events/tasks via event chain ID to prevent double counting; only count completed tasks; fixed breakdown keys |
 | 1.4 | motion: filter events server-side via eventTypeId; fixes sporadic UNKNOWN caused by pyVmomi failing to deserialize unrelated event types (e.g. KeyError 'ContentLibraryItem' from Content Library events); also reduces query load |

+---

+## ⭐ Support the Project

+If you find this project useful, please consider giving it a star on GitHub.
+It helps others discover the project and motivates me to keep improving it.
+Thank you for your support!